-Van Ayres, Chief Innovation Officer, (813) 272-4760
+Van Ayres, Chief Innovation Officer, van.ayres@hcps.net, (813) 272-4760

-Agenda Item Attachment - Woodmont.pdf (1,097 KB)
+Agenda Item Attachment.pdf (1,934 KB)

 Our adopted rules of Parliamentary Procedure, Robert's Rules, provide for a consent agenda listing several items for approval of the Board by a single motion.
 Most of the items listed under the consent agenda have gone through Board subcommittee review and recommendation.
 Documentation concerning these items has been provided to all board members and the public in advance to assure an extensive and thorough review.
 Items may be removed from the consent agenda at the request of any board member.